 We exited the holding in Ping An Insurance due to concerns about the business model (specifically its agent reform program).
-In addition, the heightened Chinese regulatory scrutiny and faltering confidence in Chinese real estate have been unexpected headwinds that are likely to cause weakness.
-Similarly, Tencent and Alibaba were sold as conviction waned on the threat of further unpredictable Chinese regulation as the state increasingly takes action to implement its 'prosperity for all' strategy.
+In addition, the heightened Chinese regulatory scrutiny and faltering confidence in Chinese real estate have been unexpected headwinds that are likely to cause uncertainty for an indeterminable amount of time.